How can I contribute?

 Step 6: Wait for editorial approval

 Once you have saved your work, you can submit this for publication.
 To do this use the ‘Publish’ button visible in the right hand menu next to your post.
+At the same time, please email [email protected] to advise that you have submitted your article for review.
 Your work will be submitted to Teaching@Sydney’s editorial team.
 The managing editors are responsible for checking work meets the criteria for inclusion and performing minor editorial tasks.
 As there is no capacity for full proofreading or editing services, you should aim to submit your article in a publishable and complete state.

 Step 7: Your post is published